List of Red Dwarf characters: The Cat Priest

+Mr. Flibble

-Mr. FlibbleMr.
-Flibble is a hologramatical hand-puppet penguin.
-He is fluffy and malevolent, and often "very cross."
-In the episode Quarantine (S5,E4), Arnold Rimmer wore Mr. Flibble on his hand and together they terrorized the rest of the crew.
+Mr. Flibble is a hologramatical hand-puppet penguin.
+He is fluffy and malevolent, and often "very cross".
+In the episode Quarantine (S5, E4), Arnold Rimmer wore Mr. Flibble on his hand and together they terrorized the rest of the crew.
 Rimmer had been infected by a hologramatical virus, the "Hex virus," which gave him mental powers, but also made him completely psychotic.
 Both Mr. Flibble and Rimmer were armed with the power of Hex vision.
 When they attack with this power, their eyes glow red, and then a deadly beam of energy is discharged from their eyes.

 Although he only appears in one episode and had no audible lines, Mr. Flibble became a fan favourite, and is now an interviewer on the Red Dwarf official website.

+Hudzen-10

-Hudzen-10Hudzen-10' appeared only in the Series III episode "The Last Day" (S3,E6), and was portrayed by Gordon Kennedy.
+Hudzen-10 appeared only in the Series III episode "The Last Day" (S3, E6), and was portrayed by Gordon Kennedy.
 A replacement for Kryten, Hudzen-10 followed Red Dwarf for many years, eventually being driven insane.
 After the Red Dwarf crew told him to leave the ship, he deemed them all to be members of non-human species (bar Lister, whom he designated 'What the Hell!', concluding that he was 'Barely Human'), and attempted to kill them all.
 He was only stopped when Kryten told him that 'Silicon Heaven' did not exist, forcing him into an existential dilemma.